-Dr. Pei Chen is an Assistant Professor in the Division of Geriatrics and the Associate Medical Director at the UCSF Center for Geriatric Care.
+Dr. Pei Chen is an Associate Professor in the Division of Geriatrics, the Program Director for Geriatric Medicine Fellowship, and a medical student coach.

 Dr. Chen completed her residency in Internal Medicine, Primary Care Track, at Beth Israel Deaconess Medical Center, a Harvard Medical School teaching hospital in Boston, Massachusetts.
 She also completed a two-year geriatrics fellowship in the Clinician Educator Track, at Icahn School of Medicine at Mount Sinai in New York City, New York, where she also served as the Chief Fellow.
 She has been on the faculty of the Division of Geriatrics at UCSF since 2015.

 She is dedicated to promote successful aging and to provide person-centered care for community-dwelling older adults with complex medical conditions and geriatric syndromes, such as fall, frailty, delirium, dementia, etc. She cares for a diverse patient population and has expertise in coordination of care for her patients, including caring for patients who seek geriatric expertise from other states and abroad.